Shotgun Messiah: First era: 1985–1991

 Shotgun Messiah was originally formed under the name Kingpin in 1985 in Skövde by bassist Thim "Tim Tim" Sköld and guitarist Harry "Harry Cody" Kemppainen, with drummer Pekka "Stixx Galore" Ollinen and singer Jukka "J.K.
 Knox" Kemppainen completing the first lineup.
 The band recorded the album Welcome to Bop City released by CMM Records in 1988, which yielded a number 1 single in the Swedish charts titled "Shout It Out."
 In the US, the song rose to the top 100 of the Billboard Album Chart.
 During the recording of Welcome To Bop City, Knox was replaced by Easy Action singer Bo "Zinny J. Zan" Stagman.

 Following the release of the album, the band moved to Hollywood and secured a record deal with Relativity Records.
 They soon discovered that a San Francisco band had a copyright on the name Kingpin, and subsequently changed their name to Shotgun Messiah.
 The band remixed Welcome To Bop City and released it in September 1989 as Shotgun Messiah.
 The Washington Post called their music "cocky, loud and rough", and the album would go on to sell almost 500,000 copies.
-Shotgun Messiah embarked on their first North American solo tour to support the album.
+In the late summer of 1989 Shotgun Messiah embarked on their first North American solo tour to support the album.
+First gig was at the legendary The Palace, Hollywood, California.
+Together with Pretty Boy Floyd (American band) they played several concerts across the United States.
+The final show took place in January 1990 in Saratoga Springs, New York.
+Afterward, the drummer was injured in a skiing accident, and the band had to take a break from touring.

 Second era: 1991–1993

-Frontman Zan departed the band in 1990 and bassist Sköld took over vocal duties.
+Frontman Zan departed the band in the spring of 1990 and bassist Sköld took over vocal duties.
 Shotgun Messiah drafted an American bassist, Bobby Lycon from New York band Battalion (which also featured future Michael Monroe guitarist Jon Rae Sierra), to fill Sköld's former position.
-In 1991, the band's follow up album Second Coming was released, including their most recognizable hit "Heartbreak Blvd".
+In 1991, the band's follow up album Second Coming was released, including their most recognizable hit "Heartbreak Blvd"..
+To promote the album, they went on tour and performed some shows together with Vinnie Moore.
 Stylistically, the band's music evolved into a hybrid of metal, rap, pop, and classical.
 In 1992, Shotgun Messiah released I Want More, an EP featuring covers of songs by the Ramones, The Stooges, and the New York Dolls.

 Third era: 1993

 By 1993, Cody and Sköld were the only remaining members of Shotgun Messiah.
 In the studio, they created what would be the last Shotgun Messiah album, Violent New Breed.
-The album was significantly different from the previous efforts as it focused heavily on an industrial metal and punk style.
+The album was significantly different from the previous efforts as it focused heavily on an industrial metal.
 The duo embarked on the Violent New Breed tour to support the album.
 After the tour, Shotgun Messiah disbanded when their label, Relativity, began to focus on rap music.